flandrade/flandrade.github.io/_posts/2020-09-14-my-mac-ansible.md

 - **Dotfile configuration:** [This role][dotfiles role] downloads the dotfiles from my [dotfile repository] and it symlinks them with [Stow].
 It's possible to replace this repository and use your own but make sure you're using [Stow].
-In addition, the role also configures [vscode]: you can change the installed extensions by modifying the supplied variables.

 - **OSX configuration:** The osx role runs a script to modify the default macOS preferences.
 I'm using the [original script] by Mathias Bynens.